 Temple University’s College of Public Health is leading a new movement to reimagine the future of public health.
 Through transdisciplinary research and interprofessional education, our students, staff and faculty embrace public health as a catalyst for individual and community change in pursuit of the common good.
-The College seeks candidates experienced in teaching introductory undergraduate public health courses to join the faculty in Fall 2019.
+The College seeks candidates experienced in teaching introductory undergraduate public health courses to join the faculty in Spring 2020.

 Qualifications.
 We seek applicants with a graduate degree in public health or relevant discipline with a preference for persons with an earned doctorate.
 The ideal candidate will have a passion for teaching and experience in undergraduate education, particularly in introductory public health courses.
 We value diversity and seek individuals committed to inclusive practices in education and professional practice.
 Rank (instructor, assistant, associate, or full professor) will be determined based on previous experience.
 Depending on qualifications and background, the Lead Instructor’s home department will be Epidemiology and Biostatistics, Health Services Administration and Policy, or Social and Behavioral Sciences.
 The initial appointment will be for one year, but longer-term appointments of up to five years are available for faculty demonstrating effective and excellent teaching and service.